RaynerSec/Windows-Recall-Switch/README.md

 ## How Can I Support Windows-Recall-Switch? ❤️
 - ⭐ Star This Project! :)
+- 🤝 Sponsor This Project Through [GitHub Sponsors (Mirror 1)](https://github.com/sponsors/rc-chuah)
-- 🤝 Sponsor This Project Through [GitHub Sponsors](https://github.com/sponsors/rc-chuah)
+- 🤝 Sponsor This Project Through [GitHub Sponsors (Mirror 2)](https://github.com/sponsors/raynersec)
 - 🧑‍💻 Use Windows-Recall-Switch And [Create An Issue (Mirror 1)](https://github.com/rc-chuah/Windows-Recall-Switch/issues/new) For Feature Requests Or Bugs.
 - 🧑‍💻 Use Windows-Recall-Switch And [Create An Issue (Mirror 2)](https://github.com/RaynerSec/Windows-Recall-Switch/issues/new) For Feature Requests Or Bugs.